markstringer-dti/markstringer-dti.github.io/dti.md

 Timothy R. Clark.
 The 4 Stages of Psychological Safety: Defining the Path to Inclusion and Innovation.

 Robert Anton Wilson.
 Prometheus Rising.

+David J Anderson.
+Kanban: Successful Evolutionary Change for Your Technology